SnapdragonStudios/adreno-gpu-opengl-es-code-sample-framework/OVERVIEW.md

 ```

-Internally, a CFrmMesh object is a hierarchy of transformation frames, called FRM_MESH_FRAME.
+Internally, a CFrmMesh object is a hierarchy of transformation frames called FRM_MESH_FRAME.
 Each frame may optionally include actual mesh data and pointers to child and/or sibling frames.
 Actual mesh rendering data is stored in FRM_MESH and FRM_MESH_SUBSET structures.
-The former is essentially a wrapper for a vertex buffer object, while the latter is specific rendering data like materials and textures for a subset of the mesh.
+The former is essentially a wrapper for a vertex buffer object, while the latter is other rendering data like materials and textures for a subset of the mesh.

 Note that Framework meshes also support animation data via the FRM_ANIMATION structure.
-The animation data is the common garden-variety set of key-framed rotations, translations, and scale values.
-To animate a mesh, the Framework can use a specified time value to interpolate key frames and build transformation matrices which it writes back in the mesh’s frame hierarchy.
+The animation data is the usual set of key-framed rotations, translations, and scale values.
+To animate a mesh, the Framework can use a specified time value to interpolate key frames and build transformation matrices which, it writes back in the mesh’s frame hierarchy.
 Since a single mesh can have numerous animations (run, walk, jump, etc.) associated with it, animation data is stored in separate files.

 ## Graphical User Interface Components